fmarotta/bioinfoconda/README.md

 # Bioinfoconda

-A modern, flexible framework for medium-size data analysis projects, based on Conda environments and easily exportable to Docker images.
+A framework for medium-size data analysis projects, based on Conda environments and easily exportable to Docker images.

 ## Installation Instructions (Linux only)